 - 1/4 tsp sea salt

-- Put the cooled beets and the rest of the ingredients in a food processor and puree until smooth.
+- Place the cooled beets and the rest of the ingredients in a food processor and puree until smooth.
 Taste and season.

-Make it seasonal: Use apple cider vinegar in place of lemon
+Make it local: Use apple cider vinegar in place of lemon.